Tribute to essential health care workers set for 8 p.m. across the US

 Following the outbreak of the novel coronavirus (COVID-19), most people retreated into their homes to decrease their chances of infection.
 Essential health care workers, however, have done the opposite, remaining in the line of fire as they attempt to heal the sick and control the spread of the disease.

-Hospital networks and physicians in the U.S. are now asking Americans to pause at 8:00 p.m. local time on Saturday evening, for a moment of appreciation or even to go to a balcony or window and clap, as a show of thanks and gratitude to those who risk their lives for the benefit of others.
+Hospital networks and physicians in the U.S. are now asking Americans to pause at 8:00 p.m. local time every night, for a moment of appreciation or even to go to a balcony or window and clap, as a show of thanks and gratitude to those who risk their lives for the benefit of others.

 The idea stemmed from similar displays of gratitude in Spain, Italy, France and Israel, where citizens opened up their windows to applaud health care and wellness workers on their way to their jobs.